Cybersecurity Financial Services Summit: Toronto

 CISO, Davies Ward Philips & Vineberg LLP

-ISMG Summits bring the foremost thought leaders and educators in the security space to the stage, at interactive workshops and networking events.
-Learn from the who’s who in the cybersecurity industry, passionate about the latest tools and technology to defend against threats.
+ISMG Summits bring the foremost thought leaders and educators in the security space to the stage through sessions, interactive workshops and networking events.
+Learn from the who’s who in the cybersecurity industry, who are passionate about leveraging the latest tools and technologies to defend against threats.

 Agenda